Dr. Hamilton Restores Quality of Life to Patients

 We are thrilled to report that both patients are finally able to experience relief from their symptoms, thanks to the combination of cataract surgery and the artificial iris implanted by Dr. Hamilton.
 Deborah, who flew from Texas with her husband to see Dr. Hamilton, was greatly impressed with Dr. Hamilton’s quality of care and bedside manner, as well as the professionalism of his staff.
 Iriondo and his wife were similarly impressed with the care they received and commented that his vision had dramatically improved only a week after the surgery.

-We’re happy for both patients, and wish them the best going forward while they experience life more clearly for the first time in years.
+We’re happy for both patients, and we wish them the best going forward while they experience life more clearly for the first time in years.
 For more information on Dr. Stephen Hamilton, please see his profile.